ShahilZ/Tucklets/README.md

 $ git status    # to see you changed files
 $ git add src/filename.java    # path may differ depending on which directory you are in.
 Add all files you want to submit.
 Use  "$ git add . " if you want to add all files.
 $ git commit -m "your_descriptive_message"
-# git push origin your_branch_name    # Changes will now be pushed to the remote branch so people can view those changes.
+# git push -u origin your_branch_name    # Changes will now be pushed to the remote branch so people can view those changes.
 Navigate to the GitHub website to see if your changes was successfully pushed.

 ```
 5. On the GitHub website, create a Pull Request (PR) for review.